 Chapter 8

-This guide introduces you to how cryptocurrencies are taxed in Switzerland, France, Germany and Belgium, and how they should be declared in your tax return.
+This guide introduces you to how cryptocurrencies are taxed in Switzerland, France, Germany, Belgium, Spain and Italy, and how they should be declared in your tax return.

 Disclaimer: The content of this page is provided for informational purposes only and does not constitute legal or tax advice.
 For tax advice and other related services, please contact a qualified professional.
 Furthermore, while we make every effort to keep the information provided up to date, we cannot guarantee the same because government tax practices may change without our knowledge.
 We are not liable for any decisions or actions you take based on the information presented on this page.